twibiral/obsidian-execute-code/README.md

 - **Important**: <br>
 	The percent sign is used in batch files to represent command line parameters: e.g. %1, %2, ... <br>
 	Two percent signs in a batch file are treated like a single percent sign in a command: e.g. %%f <br>
-	When using variables in execute code, use 2 percent signs. <br>
+	When using variables in execute code, use 2 percent signs.
+More info [here](https://stackoverflow.com/questions/14509652/what-is-the-difference-between-and-in-a-cmd-file)<br>

 ```batch
 ECHO Hello World!